adobe/aem-project-archetype/README.md

 artifactId                  |         | Base Maven ArtifactId
 version                     |         | Version
 package                     |         | Java Source Package
-appsFolderName              |         | /apps folder name
+appId              |         | /apps folder name
-artifactName                |         | Maven Project Name
+appTitle                |         | Maven Project Name
-componentGroupName          |         | AEM component group name contentFolderName           |         | /content folder name
+appTitle          |         | AEM component group name appId           |         | /content folder name
-confFolderName              |         | /conf folder name
+appId              |         | /conf folder name
-cssId                       |         | prefix used in generated css packageGroup                |         | Content Package Group name siteName                    |         | AEM site name optionAemVersion            |  6.5.0  | Target AEM version
+appId                       |         | prefix used in generated css groupId                |         | Content Package Group name appTitle                    |         | AEM site name aemVersion            |  6.5.0  | Target AEM version
-language_country            |   en_us | language / country code to create the content structure from (e.g. en_us)
+languageCountry            |   en_us | language / country code to create the content structure from (e.g. en_us)
-optionIncludeExamples       |    y    | Include a Component Library example site optionIncludeErrorHandler   |    n    | Include a custom 404 response page optionFrontendModule        |   none  | Include a dedicated frontend module (one of `none`, `general`, `angular`, `react`) isSingleCountryWebsite      |    y    | Create language-master structure in example content optionDispatcherConfig      |   none  | Defines if a dispatcher configuration is generated for the project <br>Set to [`cloud`](https://github.com/adobe/aem-project-archetype/tree/master/src/main/archetype/dispatcher.cloud) when creating a project for [AEM as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/landing/home.html)<br>Set to [`ams`](https://github.com/adobe/aem-project-archetype/tree/master/src/main/archetype/dispatcher.ams) when creating a project for Adobe Managed Services
+includeExamples       |    y    | Include a Component Library example site includeErrorHandler   |    n    | Include a custom 404 response page frontendModule        |   none  | Include a dedicated frontend module (one of `none`, `general`, `angular`, `react`) singleCountry      |    y    | Create language-master structure in example content includeDispatcherConfig      |   none  | Defines if a dispatcher configuration is generated for the project <br>Set to [`cloud`](https://github.com/adobe/aem-project-archetype/tree/master/src/main/archetype/dispatcher.cloud) when creating a project for [AEM as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/landing/home.html)<br>Set to [`ams`](https://github.com/adobe/aem-project-archetype/tree/master/src/main/archetype/dispatcher.ams) when creating a project for Adobe Managed Services

 Note: If the archetype is executed in interactive mode the first time properties with default values can't be changed (see [ARCHETYPE-308](https://issues.apache.org/jira/browse/ARCHETYPE-308) for more details).
 The value can be changed when the property confirmation at the end is denied and the questionnaire gets repeated, or by passing the parameter in the command line (e.g.
-`-DoptionIncludeExamples=n`).
+`-DincludeExamples=n`).

 ### Requirements